phani-sudo/build-guide-1/topic/k2c-qli-build-ga/qsc_launcher.rst

          .. image:: ../../media/k2c-qli-build-ga/compile_terminal_dialog.png

    b.
-Click **Open Terminal**.
-A terminal window with expanded default build command appears.
+Select :guilabel:`Open Terminal`.
+A terminal window with the expanded default build command appears.

    c.
 Update the highlighted command with your own configuration and run it on the terminal: